dmarx/ai-themed-card-game/README.md

   * reach (followers)
   * capital can be exchanged for reach
   * influence is treated as a resource
-  * ending the game with the most influence could be a win condition or private goal
+  * ending the game with the most influence could be a win condition or private goal.
+    * actually, this works for any resource

 Capital can be used to purchase compute, data, and influence (just reach, not reputation).